5 Print-on-Demand Mistakes (and How to Avoid Them)

 There isn’t a perfect formula for running an online store.
 As a business owner, you have to test new ideas, see what works and doesn’t work, and test again.
 Mistakes are bound to happen.
 However, after helping grow thousands of print-on-demand companies, we’ve noticed a few common mistakes stores can make that can cost them paying consumers.

 We’ve compiled those 5 common print-on-demand mistakes below.
-Plus, we’ve included some helpful advice from Gooten’s Account Management team on how to fix them.
+Plus, we’ve included some helpful advice from Gooten’s dedicated Solution Consultants on how to fix them.

 1. Neglecting to set expectations with consumers